greenstatic/bigbluebutton-exporter/docs/index.md

 Metrics exposed:

 * Number of participants by type (listeners, voice, video)
-* Number of participants by client (HTML5, dial-in, flash)
+* Number of participants by client (HTML5, dial-in)
 * Number of recordings (processing, published, unpublished, deleted, unprocessed)
 * Number of participants in rooms by bucket
+* ...and more, checkout [exporter docs](https://bigbluebutton-exporter.greenstatic.dev/exporter-user-guide/) for details.

 ## Use Case
 BigBlueButton Exporter is the bridge between BigBlueButton and modern monitoring infrastructure such as Prometheus, Alertmanager & Grafana.